What we do

 Preparing for manufacturing

-Even though we don't manufacture the devices we create, we connect you with people who do, while providing all necessary design documents needed to manufacture hardware: assembly drawings, PCB production files, Gerber files, bill of materials (BOM) or product structure, 3D models, and testing instructions.
+Even though our electronic development service does not include manufacturing of the devices we create, we connect you with companies and people who do, while providing all necessary design documents needed to manufacture hardware: assembly drawings, PCB production files, Gerber files, bill of materials (BOM) or product structure, 3D models, and testing instructions.

 Check out our recent case study